jdleesmiller/jotgit/README.md

 * uses [CodeMirror](http://codemirror.net/) for the editing component.

 The code is structured in the usual way for a meteor app: the files in `server` run on the server, the files in `client` run on the client, and the files in `lib` run on both.
-There's also a `gitrt-core` package in `packages/gitrt-core` that contains most of the core classes (stuff that is not very meteor-specific).
+There's also a `jotgit-core` package in `packages/jotgit-core` that contains most of the core classes (stuff that is not very meteor-specific).

 ## Roadmap